AP Automation Business Case: The CFO-Approved Template

 CFOs fund projects they believe will actually get implemented.
 Include a realistic 90-day implementation plan with these elements:

 Include the breakeven calculation: if the software costs $250/month and you process 500 invoices, you need to save $0.50 per invoice to break even.
-Given that manual processing costs $12-15 per invoice and automation drops that to $2-5, breakeven happens in month one.
+Given that manual processing runs $12-18 per invoice and automation drops that to $2-4, breakeven happens in month one on processing cost alone — before a single duplicate payment is caught.

 The One-Page Business Case Template